sunflower2333/sunflower2333/README.md

 - ⚡ Fun fact: ...
 -->
  ### Hi~ o(*￣▽￣*)ブ Here is sunflower2333's profile.
-- 🌱 I’m currently major in Tourism Management.
+- 🌱 I’m currently major in IoT.
-- 📘 I'm also learning several computer languages.
 - 🔭 I’m currently working on porting uefi for embedded devices.
 - 💬 Ask me about issues you meet while building.
 - 😄 You can call me "Kancy Joe" or "Sunflower".